State Space Agency of Ukraine: History

-The Ukrainian built RD-843 engine is used for the upper stage of the European Vega rocket.
+The Ukrainian built RD-843 engine was used for the upper stage of the European Vega rocket.
 The first stage of the U.S. Antares rocket was developed by the Yuznoye SDO and produced by Yuzhmash.

 On 8 March 2025, an employee of the Agency was arrested by SBU for alleged espionage on Ukrainian defense properties for Russia.
 He was tried under martial law and sentenced to the maximum 15 years in prison with confiscation of property.